henrikwirth/gatsby-starter-wordpress-advanced/README.md

 # Guide to Gatsby WordPress Starter Advanced with Previews, i18n and more - Overview

+:red_circle:
+**This repository is based on an older stack.
+I would recommend checking out https://github.com/henrikwirth/gatsby-starter-wordpress-twenty-twenty instead for a more up to date version.
+There could still be some learnings in this project, therefore I will just archive it.**
+:red_circle:

 Link to tutorial: [Guide to Gatsby WordPress Starter Advanced with Previews, i18n and more - Overview](https://dev.to/nevernull/overview-guide-to-gatsby-wordpress-starter-advanced-with-previews-i18n-and-more-583l)

 ## Tutorial Outline